dgupta18/mastra-text-to-query/README.md

 - When reviewing operations in the review step you can modify the operation before approving it; common edits include removing `null` and setting `options.limit` to a number (e.g. 100) or ensuring `pipeline` is an array.

-Try-it: to reproduce the review+execute flow locally, run the dev server and exercise the workflow through the Mastra UI or invoke the workflow runner script included in the project.
+Try-it: to reproduce the review+execute flow locally, run the dev server and exercise the workflow through the Mastra UI.

 ### Example Interactions